House of Wessex

 Descent from Cerdic became a necessary criterion for later kings of Wessex, and Egbert of Wessex (c.770-839), progenitor of the English royal house and subsequent rulers of England and Britain, claimed him as an ancestor.

-from Alfred the Great in 871 to Edmund Ironside in 1016.
+The House became rulers of all England from Alfred the Great in 871 to Edmund Ironside in 1016.
 This period of the English monarchy is known as the Saxon period, though their rule was often contested, notably by the Danelaw and later by the Danish king Sweyn Forkbeard who claimed the throne from 1013 to 1014, during the reign of Æthelred the Unready.
 Sweyn and his successors ruled until 1042.
 After Harthacanute, there was a brief Saxon Restoration between 1042 and 1066 under Edward the Confessor and Harold Godwinson, who was a member of the House of Godwin.
 After the Battle of Hastings, a decisive point in English history, William of Normandy became king of England.
 Anglo-Saxon attempts to restore native rule in the person of Edgar the Ætheling, a grandson of Edmund Ironside who had originally been passed over in favour of Harold, were unsuccessful and William's descendants secured their rule.
 Edgar's niece Matilda of Scotland later married William's son Henry I, forming a link between the two dynasties.